 We do also offer some trekking options as well as tutorials or volunteering options as extensions after the main part of the tour.
 Contact us if you are interested in those options and we can email you an itinerary.

-5% of proceeds will go to music and arts education programs for needy kids in Nepal.
+A portion of tour proceeds will go to music and arts education programs for needy kids in Nepal.

 Click below to donate to music and arts education programs for needy children in Nepal.